 1-2 Jul 2019

-& 9-10 Dec 2019
+& 9-10 Dec 2019 , 18-19 Jun 2020

 Drug and device development is a complex process which needs effective project management.
-With ever increasing pressures to complete the development of drugs and medical devices in ever shorter timescales, the use of project management can provide essential tools and techniques to achieve this.
-Indeed effective project management can be a key factor to successful completion of bringing a drug or medical device to market – as demonstrated by the FDA critical path initiative.
+With ever-increasing pressures to complete the development of drugs and medical devices in ever shorter timescales, the use of project management can provide essential tools and techniques to achieve this.
+Indeed effective project management can be a key factor to successful completion of bringing a drug or medical device to market, as demonstrated by the FDA critical path initiative.

-of both technical and interpersonal skills.
+of both technical and interpersonal project management skills.
 You will be provided with an integrated project tool kit which can easily be used to improve the success of existing or future projects.

 Interactive sessions applying techniques to a simulated case study and your own projects The course will include a number of sessions where you will be able to apply some of the techniques to a simulated pharmaceutical case study as well as your own projects.

 Therefore, you are encouraged to bring a current real project you are involved in or will be working on – to which you can apply some of the concepts and techniques.
 There is no need to disclose any confidential information about your project.

 This interactive course will:

 This course has been specifically designed to address the needs of pharmaceutical/bio professionals.
 The course is also very applicable to those working in the device and animal health industries.
 The programme will be of benefit for both members of the project team as well as newly appointed project team leaders/managers.
 In addition it may also be useful for established project team leaders who want to improve their project management skills.